pugligiu/marsRover/README.md

 ________________________________________ Solution ________________________________________

-The solution is procedural with three functions solving the request in the problem.
+The solution is procedural with three functions.

 The function:
 	-- changeOrientation:
 		permits to chnage the direction of the move
 	-- move:
 		permits to manage the command M, then move of 1 unit in the direction -- calcFinalPos:
 		iterates on the sequence of the command to reach the final position.
 		There are some checks to control the data and the result.

 ________________________________________ Testing ________________________________________